Code-Republic-Community/Ultron/doubly_linked_list/README.md

 -	inserts one more T type element in index.

 push_back(T value)
--	adds one element in the end of the List
+-	add element in the end of the List

 push_front(T value)
--	adds one element in the front of the List
+-	add element in the front of the List

 emplace(int index1, int index2)
--	changes List’s index element values
+-	changes element's indexes

 resize(int size)
 -	changes List size
 -	Note: if argument is bigger than List’s size, function add 0 to the end, else,	                                    .                     function delete last elements

 clear()
--	delete all List’s items and free the memory
+-	delete all List items and free the memory

 merge(List obj)
 -	add missing elements from obj to your List.

 splice(List obj)
--	move all elements from obj to your List
+-	move all elements from obj to the List
 -	Note: after this operation obj = NULL

 splice(List obj, int index)
--	move index element from obj to your List
+-	move List[index] from obj to the List
 -	Note: after this operation obj = NULL

 splice(List obj, int index1, int index2)
--	move all elements from index1 to object2 from obj to your List obj
+-	move elements from obj's range[index1, index2] to the List

 remove_if(iterator start, iterator end, bool (*func)(T))
--	remove all elements from List, which return true when the argument function .          is called
+-	remove all elements from the List, which returns True in the third argument

-back()
+begin()
--	returns an iterator to the begin of the function
+-	return an iterator to the begin of the function

 end()
--	returns an iterator to the end of the function
+-	return an iterator to the end of the function

 ## Operators
 ==   - return true if all elements are equal